Inkstellar/shadcn-mui-clone/PROJECT_SUMMARY.md

 **Built with ❤️ by MiniMax Agent**

-This Shadcn MUI clone successfully combines the best of Material-UI's robust component system with an enhanced documentation experience and comprehensive design system.
+This Cascade UI clone successfully combines the best of Material-UI's robust component system with an enhanced documentation experience and comprehensive design system.